 Create your title using one of the formats you can find in this post.
-These are all tried and tested titles which pique curiosity and encourage the reader to click.
+These are all tried and tested titles that pique curiosity and encourage the reader to click.
 Make sure your title includes your keyword phrase, ideally as the first words if possible.

 7. Read, re-read and edit

-This is important to ensure no errors in spelling, grammar or punctuation which could affect readability or meaning.
-If you aren’t sure, it may be best to use a tool such as Grammarly to help you check on quality.
-Writing a blog post fast is all very well, but if its riddled with errors, this can have a detrimental impact on your brand’s reputation.
+This is important to ensure no errors in spelling, grammar, or punctuation which could affect readability or meaning.
+If you aren’t sure, it may be best to use a tool such as Grammarly to help you check on the quality.
+Writing a blog post fast is all very well, but if it’s riddled with errors, this can have a detrimental impact on your brand’s reputation.
 If necessary, ask someone you trust to read it through and give their feedback.
 If you are asking someone else to read the blog post, you will need to factor in extra time for them to get back to you.
 In other words, it’s gonna take longer than an hour from start to finish.

 8. Publish and share

 Finally, don’t forget to upload your post, share it to your social media channels and encourage other people to share it as well.

 So, to conclude, with practice, and by following the above steps, you can get your blog writing down to about an hour for a c.
 600-700 word post.

 I’d love to know which bits you struggle with.

 Is it coming up with topics for posts?
 If so, check out this post that gives 26 suggestions.